spences10/scottspence.me/src/pages/md/faq.md

 - I know it's in your interest (being the recruiter) to get the best offer for me.
 I'll disclose my salary if:

-  -(a) You agree not to disclose it to the employer without my express permission.
+  - (a) You agree not to disclose it to the employer without my express permission.
 No exceptions.

-  -(b) You can explain how you're going to use the information for my benefit — needs to be a good reason.
+  - (b) You can explain how you're going to use the information for my benefit — needs to be a good reason.

 - If you don't want to give me a exact number then a range would be fine.